-- Negotiated stay relief for the single largest secured creditor, and vendor, of an energy company in Chapter 7.
-Subsequently defended against potentially preference, fraudulent conveyance, fraud, insider, good faith and fair dealing, and subordination claims by trustee.
-Defense was aided by pre-action discovery under Rule 2004, we obtained partial dismissal of the complaint, and then successfully resolved remaining claims. - Argued and settled for De Minimis value complex preference and unauthorized post-petition transfer action involving pre and post-petition emergency service provider to Chapter 11 debtor.
-Provider had been retained on eve of bankruptcy, and had functioned under a contract and advance deposit. - Represented secured creditor on compromise and Section 363 sale of Staten Island commercial facility. - Represented a land owner in successfully obtaining dismissal of a bankruptcy initiated by a developer who was seeking to preserve a failed development project on the owner's farmland. - Represented the Chapter 11 trustee of an individual debtor in obtaining bankruptcy court approval of a \$12 million sale of a former gas station and car wash property in New York City.
+BANKRUPTCY RESTRUCTURING AND CREDITOR'S RIGHTS GROUP FEBRUARY 2018 Our Group Is Rolling Into 2018, But Looking Back, We Had A Great 2017, To Heighten A Few, We: - Negotiated stay relief for the single largest secured creditor, and vendor, of an energy company in Chapter 7.
+Subsequently defended against preference, fraudulent conveyance, fraud, insider, good faith and fair dealing, and subordination claims by Trustee.
+In a defense aided by preaction discovery under Rule 2004, we obtained partial dismissal of the complaint on motion, and then successfully resolved remaining claims. - Settled for de minimis value complex preference and unauthorized post-petition transfer action involving pre and post-petition emergency service provider to Chapter 11 debtor.
+Provider had been retained on eve of bankruptcy, and had functioned under a contract and advance deposit. - Represented secured creditor on negotiations, Section 363 and successful auction sale of Staten Island commercial facility. - Represented a land owner in successfully obtaining dismissal of a bankruptcy initiated by a developer who was seeking to preserve a failed development project on the owner's farmland. - Represented the Chapter 11 trustee of an individual debtor in obtaining bankruptcy court approval of a \$12 million sale of a former gas station and car wash property in New York City.
 This matter included substantial negotiations with the real estate developer purchaser.
-It also require application of Bankruptcy Code \$363(h) to sell the interest of a co-owner of the property.

-Equitable Subordination and the Separate Doctrine of Recharacterization of Debt to Equity in Bankruptcy - Avoiding Throwing "Good Money after Bad"

-Owners, shareholders (including parents and subsidiaries) in closely held businesses, lenders and investors, and the professionals who represent them, must be concerned with equitable subordination of advances, loans and investments, and the recharacterization of debt to equity, in bankruptcy.
+It also require application of Bankruptcy Code §363(h) to sell the interest of a co-owner of the property.
+Equitable Subordination and the Separate Doctrine of Recharacterization of Debt to Equity in Bankruptcy - Be Leary of "Good Money after Bad" Owners, shareholders (including parents and subsidiaries) in closely held businesses, lenders and investors, and the professionals who represent them, must be concerned with equitable subordination of advances, loans and investments, and the recharacterization of debt to equity, in bankruptcy.
 The Federal statutory rubric for equitable subordination, and the separate judge made doctrine of recharacterization, are similar, often confused and frequently pled in tandem - despite distinctions between the two.
 In simple terms, equitable subordination of a claim can occur after a bankruptcy filing, where a principal, shareholder or insider, (and in some instances even an angel investor, trade creditor or lender), has advanced funds to the company prior to the bankruptcy.
 A bankruptcy court may subsequently determine that the advances were an equity contribution, and therefore subordinate to all unsecured creditors.
 Equitable subordination claims arise under 11 U.S.C. § 510(c) of the Bankruptcy Code.
 Recharacterization, on the other hand, is an equitable, judge made doctrine that does not arise under a specific provision of the Bankruptcy Code.
 Equitable subordination is applied when a creditor's pre-petition acts are in question - but there is little question about the documentary foundation of the claim.
 Debt recharacterization focuses on whether or not a debt actually exists - as opposed to whether the debt is a disguised equity contribution.
 Cont'd.../

-Allen J. Underwood II, Esq. ajunderwood@becker.legal Office: 973-422-1100 Direct: 973-251-8920
+Allen J. Underwood II, Esq. ajunderwood@becker.legal Office: 973-422-1100

+Direct: 973-251-8920

 Mr. Underwood is Chairperson of the firm's Bankruptcy, Restructuring and Creditor's Rights Group.
 He also maintains an active commercial and corporate practice focusing on the representation of principals and closely held manufacturers, logistics and service providers, and lenders.

 Bankruptcy, Restructuring and Creditor's Rights Department

 Michael E. Holzapfel

-Direct: 973-251-8943
+Direct: 973-251-8943 meholzapfel@becker.legal

-meholzapfel@becker.legal
+J. Alex Kress

-Alex J. Kress akress@becker.legal Direct: 973-251-8930
+akress@becker.legal Direct: 973-251-8930

 For more information visit us on the web:www.becker.legal

 Copyright Becker LLC 2018

 NEW YORK NEW JERSEY PENNSYLVANIA CALIFORNIA